Examples

 Added 1 constraint.

-The detailed statistics view for property existence constraints, Property existence constraints added: 1, will be split between nodes and relationships in Neo4j version 6.0.
+The detailed statistics view for property existence constraints, Property existence constraints added: 1, will be split between nodes and relationships in Neo4j 6.0.
 For the node property existence constraints, they will say Node property existence constraints added: 1.

 Handling existing constraints when creating a constraint